-The ULM Counseling Program is a part of the Marriage & Family Therapy and Counseling Studies Program that is housed in the School of Health Professions.
+The ULM Counseling Program is housed in the School of Health Professions.
 Students will obtain a Master's Degree in Counseling.
 There are two concentrations in the counseling program as listed:

 Concentration Degree(s) Field of Practice Clinical Mental Health Counseling M.S.
 Licensed Professional Counselor (LPC) School Counseling M.S.
 Certified School Counselor and LPC